 This course utilises a great deal of experience and the valuable contributions from several agencies.
 Natural England, JNCC, RBG Kew, UK Border Agency, Bat Conservation Trust, RSPB, RSPCA, NWCU, and others.
 Their continued support is greatly appreciated.

-New adapted non police 3 day course 2018.
-Date to be finalised, looking interests before confirming course date
+New adapted non police 3 day course 2020 (cancelled) .
+Date to be finalised in 2021 subject to demand.

 Wildlife Crime Awareness: One and two day packages covering specific fields, such as bats, badgers, development issues, bird persecution, endangered species, protected species and giving evidence in wildlife cases, are just some.
 These packages are for enforcement as well as interested persons, and volunteers, and can be adapted to suit the needs.